First Quarter Report, 2023 Peer Data for New England Credit Unions

-Attached is our compilation of financial information for New England credit unions.
-Click PEER REPORT to view the March 31, 2022 data.
+Attached is our summary of financial data for New England credit unions.
+Click PEER REPORT to view the March 31, 2023 data.
 In the data, each New England state has its own tab, and there is a final tab that includes all New England credit unions.

 The data includes several key credit quality, performance, liquidity, and capital adequacy ratios.
 We then break out certain ratios that we consider important in determining the financial performance and long-term viability of credit unions.

 - Yield on loans less cost of funds.